Danapk/android_device_samsung_delos3geur/README.md

-Copyright 2013 - The CyanCom (CyanogenMod) Project
+Copyright 2013 - The CyanogenMod Project

-Device configuration for Samsung Galaxy Grand Quattro (GT-I8552)
+Common device configuration for Samsung Galaxy Grand Quattro (GT-I8552)

 WORK IN PROGRESS.
 WILL EAT YOUR CAT.